lightning-signer/validating-lightning-signer/vls-signer-stm32/README.md

 CFLAGS=-I/usr/include cargo run --features stm32f413 --release --bin test
 ```

+NOTE - By default, the `memory.x` config is set up for the `stm32f413`, if you are
+using a `stm32f412` it requires some adjusting.
+Also, the heap size set in
+`src/device.rs` should be considered.

 ```
 cargo run --features stm32f412 --release --bin test cargo run --features stm32f413 --release --bin test